httpwg/wg-materials/ietf101/minutes.md

     - see question on mailing list about 416
     - answer: while server may internally use circular buffer to represent shift buffer, shouldn't be a concept of resetting.
-    - can't internally have a concept of resetting if it's going to be cachable
+    - can't internally have a concept of resetting if it's going to be cacheable
     - Martin Thompson: great answer, don't need to write it down

----

-Secondary Certificates: Mike
+### Secondary Certificates: Mike

 Adopted last time.
 Have merged it.
 Exported identifiers (TLS group)